 Drip offers split testing, which can be handy as your email list increases in size.
 If you're not familiar, the basic deal is that you set up 2 versions of an automated email and see which one performs better.
 Similarly, Drip offers the ability to “score” your email leads.
 For example, you can set scores and triggers for people who read a certain amount of your content or click your links most often, and use that to show your biggest fans a bit of love.

 In short: Drip offers more power in the engine room, but as fancy as all of this sounds you have to think about whether you're actually going to use it or not.
 Because most lawyers won't even come close.

 ActiveCampaign is what I'm using as I write this (update – I'm currently using both ActiveCampaign AND Convertkit), and it's one I strongly suggest that any law firm interested in upping its email marketing game consider.

 Let's start with a few things that bug me about it, because I think that's fair.
 I don't like:

 - that on the lower tier plans you can't remove Active Campaign branding from your optin forms.
 This is easily solved by using a third party form solution like OptinMonster or Thrive Leads though;

 - how harsh they are on sending affiliate links to people via their email service (basically – don't).
 Since you're a law firm, you don't care about this but since I recommend products I like it's a bit annoying sometimes.
 Not really a big peeve, just an occasional “gee I wish I could…”

 - their email editor.
-I just don’t like it.
+I just don't like it.
 I find it clumsy and annoying to use.
-It works fine and eventually I end up with what I want, but I just don’t get along with it very well;
+It works ok most of the time, and eventually I end up with what I want, but I just don't get along with it very well;

 - there's no simple way of sending somebody your lead magnet.
 You can do it, but it's nowhere near as simple as ConvertKit is to set up.